MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policies-information-protection.md

 6. Select **Create**.

 > [!NOTE]
-> For the list of file types that Defender for Cloud Apps currently supports for Microsoft Information Protection sensitivity labels, see [Microsoft Information Protection integration prerequisites](azip-integration.md#prerequisites).
+> For the list of file types that Defender for Cloud Apps currently supports for sensitivity labels from Microsoft Purview Information Protection, see [Microsoft Purview Information Protection integration prerequisites](azip-integration.md#prerequisites).

 ## Next steps